Get,

 2. Lifestyle Changes

-Establish mindful eating habits.
+• Eating Habits and Meal Planning: Establish mindful eating habits.
 Chew your food well and eat slowly.
 This will cut down the air you swallow and boost digestion.

-Regular workouts and stress management methods like yoga and meditation can maintain a healthy digestion.
-This can, in turn, cut down the chances for sulfur burps.
+• Exercise and Stress Management: Regular workouts and stress management methods like yoga and meditation can help maintain a healthy digestion.
+This can, in turn, cut down the chances for sulphur burps.

 When to See a Doctor

-If sulfur burps are frequent if they experience persistent burping more than three times per week and come with other symptoms like stomach pain, diarrhea, or vomiting, it’s important to see a healthcare provider.
-They will conduct a proper check-up and diagnosis.
+If sulphur burps are frequent, that is, if you experience persistent burping more than three times per week, and they come with other symptoms like stomach pain, diarrhoea, or vomiting, it’s important to see a healthcare provider.

-Your healthcare provider will likely review your medical history and carry out a physical examination.
-They might also order tests to identify any underlying gut issues causing your sulfur burps.
+They will conduct a proper check-up and diagnose the cause.
+They might also order tests to identify any underlying gut issues causing your sulphur burps.
 Management options may include drugs, dietary changes, or other interventions based on the specific diagnosis.

 Conclusion